LostAngles-/lostangles-.github.io/_posts/raspberrypi/2014-09-25-pibow-case-from-pimoroni.markdown

 ## Case Components

 This is how the [PiBow][PiBow] looks in its individual components after you have taken off the protection film.
-Not included in shot is the plastic threads, nuts and nut spinny thing
+Not included in shot are the plastic threads, nuts and nut wrench

 <a href="{{ site.baseurl }}/img/IMG_0038.jpg">![PiBow 6]({{ site.baseurl }}/img/small/IMG_0038.jpg)</a>